 The 19th century.
 Where the actual touch-paper of industrialisation was lit is a subject of much debate, but there is no doubt its first urban product was Manchester.
 The growth of the city was staggering - in 1801 the population was 90,000; by 1861 it was 355,000.
 Even this figure is misleading as if the wider urban area outside Manchester's narrow boundaries is taken into account the figure was nearer half a million, packed into an area not much larger than today's city centre.
 Cotton fired the industrial advances - Kay invented the Flying Shuttle in 1733, then between 1760 and 1790, Hargreaves invented the Spinning Jenny, Arkwright the Water Frame and Crompton, the Spinning Mule.
 These were all Lancashire men.
 Meanwhile good turnpike roads were improving communications, and cheap coal arrived with the construction of the Bridgewater Canal in 1759.
 Industrialisation brought about the invention of the factory system, first in the cotton mills, and then the vast iron founding, precision engineering, chemical works and warehouses that were needed to support 'King Cotton'.
 The whole place was a bustling melting pot - the 'shock city of the age' in the words of historian Asa Briggs - and visitors came from the world over to view this phenomenon.
 But this totally unplanned growth and industrialisation had its darker side.
 The contrast between the wealthy and the working classes shocked visitors - 'It is here that the human spirit becomes perfect, and at the same time brutalized, that civilization produces its marvels and that civilized man returns to the savage" - so said the French philosopher de Toqueville.
 Mark Twain was even more disapproving - "I would like to live in Manchester.
 The transition between Manchester and Death would be unnoticeable".
 The most famous commentator was the German socialist Frederick Engels with his 1844 book describing Manchester, 'The Condition of the Working Class in England'.
 Two other events need to be mentioned in the context of the 19th century - the Liverpool to Manchester railway and the Manchester Ship Canal.
 The former, opened in 1830, was the world's first successful passenger and goods railway and heralded the 'Railway Age'.
 The second, opened in 1894, made Manchester, 35 miles from the coast, Britain's fourth largest port.

 The 20th century.
 The early years of the new century proved a false dawn.
 Two world wars, Britain's decline as a world power, and the growth of textile industries in the third world led to industrial decline and decay.
-The resultant unemployment in its turn led to industrial and social unrest, aggrevated by the failed rehousing disasters of the fifties and sixties.
+The resultant unemployment in its turn led to industrial and social unrest, aggravated by the failed rehousing disasters of the fifties and sixties.
 But by the eighties and nineties redevelopment and regeneration were beginning to have a marked effect.
 For instance, the regeneration of the Castlefield area turned a disused and decayed industrial slum into a major tourist attraction - the world's first 'Urban Heritage Park'.
 The IRA bomb of 1996, which devastated the town centre, was a catalyst for a major rebuilding program which is continuing to this day.
-The highly successful 2002 Commonwealth Games, the largest sports event ever held in the UK, have presented a similar focus for the regeneration of the run-down eastern suburbs, and there is no doubt that the number of cranes and building sites bear testimony that Manchester is a city which is once again booming.
+The highly successful 2002 Commonwealth Games, up until then the largest sports event ever held in the UK, have presented a similar focus for the regeneration of the run-down eastern suburbs, and there is no doubt that the number of cranes and building sites bear testimony that Manchester is a city which is once again booming.

 Manchester Miscellany There are nearly sixty places around the world named Manchester, most of them in the USA, but also Australia, Bolivia, Canada, Jamaica, New Zealand, South Africa, Suriname and Zimbabwe.